Unvented Hot Water Installation Regulations

 See Page 8 of Approved Document G, listed under “Notification of Work”

-Water Regulation Notification
+Water Regulations Notification requirements

-if an installer is not part of a competent persons scheme they may have to give advanced notification of the intended work and when they do so:
+If an installer is not part of a competent persons scheme they may have to give advanced notification of the intended work and when they do so:

 The Water Supply (Water Fittings) Regulations and Byelaws in Scotland, allow 10 working days for water suppliers to grant their consent.
 You should not start work until consent has been granted.
 A water supplier may not withhold consent unreasonably.
 They may however, grant consent subject to conditions, which must be followed.